-People are celebrating auspicious festival on Thursday, September 13, 2018, throughout India and other countries.
+People are celebrating the auspicious festival on Monday, September 02, 2019, throughout India and other countries.

 Lord Ganesha will stay with us for full eleven days.
-Puja will be performed daily, the festival ends on September 23, 2018 on Anant Chaturdashi with Visarjan of the idol.
+Puja will be performed daily.
+The festival ends on Thursday, September 12, 2019, on Anant Chaturdasi with Visarjan of the idol.

-The Tithi of celebration of Ganesh Chaturthi festival is on the fourth day of the waxing moon, i.e. Shukla Paksha Chaturthi in the lunar month Bhadrapada, in August or September.
-This auspicious festival falls once in a year.
+The Tithi of the celebration of Ganesh Chaturthi festival is on the fourth day of the waxing moon, i.e. Shukla Paksha Chaturthi in the lunar month Bhadrapada, in September.
+This auspicious festival falls once a year.

-It is a ten/eleven day festival, people celebrate it in Maharashtra, Madhya Pradesh, Chhattisgarh and Gujarat as public celebration.
+It is a ten/ eleven-day festival, people celebrate it in Maharashtra, Madhya Pradesh, Chhattisgarh and Gujarat as a public celebration.

-But in Goa,Uttar Pradesh,Tamil Nadu, Andhra Pradesh, Karnataka, Telangana,Kerala and other parts of eastern or north India, people mostly celebrate it as private celebration.
-People of India, Nepal and other parts of the world also observe it with great enthusiasm
+People mostly celebrate it as a private celebration.
+People of India, Nepal and other parts of the world also observe it with great enthusiasm.

-Date for bringing idol of Lord Ganesha for Ganapati-Sathapana is on 13th September, 2018.
+The date for bringing the idol of Lord Ganesha for Ganapati-Sathapana is on 2nd September 2019.

-People involve in lots of activities, from housecleaning to decorating, seven days before bringing home idol of Lord Ganesha, during Ganesh Chaturthi.
+People are involved in lots of activities, from house cleaning to decorating, seven days before bringing the home idol of Lord Ganesha, during Ganesh Chaturthi.

-You may use paper craft for decoration of home or Puja Pandals during Ganesh festival by making flower bouquets or decorative art pieces.
-These are eco friendly and free from pollution.
+You may use the paper craft for decoration of home or Puja Pandals during Ganesh festival by making flower bouquets or decorative art pieces.
+These are eco-friendly and free from pollution.

-During the auspicious ocassion, people perform Gauri Avahan and Puja on the third day of the ten-day Ganesh Chaturthi puja.
+During the auspicious occasion, people perform Gauri Avahan and Puja on the third day of the ten-day Ganesh Chaturthi puja.

-People will bring home idol of Gauri on 15th September, 2018 for Avahan and Gauri Puja and keep in home for three days, till September 17, 2018.
+People will bring the home idol of Gauri on 4th September 2019 for Avahan and Gauri Puja and keep in the home for three days, till September 06, 2019.